samuelgarcia/physio/doc/handling_parameters.rst

 a. `airflow`

-Default parameters dictionary for `airflow` sensor:
+Default parameters dictionary for `airflow` sensor (for `human` species).
+In the case of `rat_plethysmo`, our description is not detailed because the approach is the same; only the parameters are optimized to match the rat’s respiratory frequency.

 ::

     {